savvyaviation/api-docs/README.md

 - "unable_to_compute_hash" (final state) - Unable to compute file hash digest
 - "duplication" (final state) - File is an exact duplicate of another file for this aircraft.
 See logs for details using status call.
 - "parsing" - Parsing the file
-- "failed" (final state) - File processing failed.
+- "failure" (final state) - File processing failed.
 See logs for details using status call
 - "timeout" (final state) - Processing timed out.
 See logs for details using status call
-- "done" (final state) - File processed successfully
+- "success" (final state) - File processed successfully
-- "flight duplication" (final state) - Done, but some flights in the file were duplicates
+- "flight_duplication" (final state) - Done, but some flights in the file were duplicates
+- "partial (final state)"  - File processed.
+Some flights succeeded, some failed.
+See logs for details.

 ## Bruno API Examples